If you do not find a specific custom font on a particular computer, you can install it.

-This error is caused by a video card that does not accurately use render shading.
-This is typically seen in older video cards.
+This error is generally caused by an outdated video card that does not accurately use render shading.
+Please check the System Requirements for your version.

 This message appears when the Custom Toolbar file could not be opened.
 The problem can be resolved by creating or importing a new custom toolbar configuration.

 Placing an object on a layer that is currently not displayed in the current view will generate this message.